At a glance

-Anemia is a condition characterised by a reduced number of red blood (also known as erythrocytes) cells in the blood.
+Anemia is a condition characterised by a reduction in the number of red blood (erythrocytes) cells.
 Is not a disease in itself but a symptom of an underlying condition.
-It may be caused by blood loss, red blood cell destruction (known as hemolysis) or inadequate red blood cell production.
+It may be caused by blood loss, red blood cell destruction (hemolysis) or inadequate red blood cell production.

 There are two forms of anemia, regenerative and non-regenerative.

-The most common causes of blood loss in young cats is parasites, older cats are more likely to suffer from tumours or gastrointestinal ulcers.
+The most common causes of blood loss in young cats are parasites, older cats are more likely to suffer from tumours or gastrointestinal ulcers.